adrianmui/ng2-rest-app/README.md

 # adrian

 ### /items is the code-base that's already written
-### /widgets is the one that I am working on.
+### /widgets and /reviews is the one that I am working on.
 I'm using this code-base as a simple review on ng2 basics.

+eventemitter, input, output, refactoring, forms, http ajax/crud, and observables

 # ng2-rest-app